June 17-19, 2017 – Sunday

 Just as promised, I reached Capanna Piandios, a simple mountain hut in a field of green grass and colorful wildflowers.
 There were just two people there when I arrived, both of them working at the hut, sitting out on the front terrace and enjoying the sunshine.
 I was surprised when the young woman said that she did not speak English or German.
 Hmmm – this might be difficult.
 But then the man got up and I asked him if he spoke English or German.
 No English, but a little German.
 Ah, good!
 All I needed was “a little German”.
 So I told him that I was with the group that was expected to stay here that night and could I see where the beds were.
 He just looked at me and indicated that he had no idea what I was talking about.
 I tried again, but still no luck.
 I smiled, shrugged my shoulders and went to a shady seat from which to watch the world go by.

 It was a surprisingly short time when I heard my name called.
 Dan had recognized my hat and called out to me as they neared the mountain hut.
-He was near the front of the group (or course) as they descended the fields above the hut and they all looked happy and much more energetic than should be humanly possible.
+He was near the front of the group (or course) as they descended the fields above and they all looked happy and much more energetic than should be humanly possible.
 This became even more true after I heard about the trail (“not a trail”) that they had taken in order to cross the mountain ridge.
 They all agreed that it had been a very difficult and hard climb.
 Dan confirmed that I would not have liked it.
 My day of public transportation seemed even wiser after hearing about their adventures.

 The group arrives